 Send a message of hope.

-Join others around the world August 6-9 by sharing an image of a paper crane with your followers on social media.
+Join others around the world August 6-9 to call for peace by sharing a paper crane on social media.

 #CRANESFOROURFUTURE